Checking in With Your Mental Health During the Pandemic

 Stress Management Tips

-Connecting with yourself and others is a powerful way to combat anxiety during the pandemic.
-Here are some ideas on how to cope with all the stress.
+Connecting with yourself and others is a powerful way to combat anxiety.
+Here are some ideas on how to cope with life’s stressors:

-4. Get Outdoors: While there may be challenges depending on where you live and the time of year, getting outside as much as you can even for short spurts is a great stress reducer.
+4. Get Outdoors: While there may be challenges depending on where you live and the time of year, getting outside as much as possible, even for short spurts, is a great stress reducer.
 Going outside can help get you “out of your head” as you breathe in the fresh air and notice your surroundings.
-Being outdoors also promotes more physical activity like walking and jogging, which relieves anxiety too.
-You can be in the open air and stay active while also practicing social distancing.
+Being outdoors also promotes more physical activity like walking and jogging, relieving anxiety.

-5. Try Relaxation Techniques: Deep breathing, progressive relaxation and other techniques can make a big difference in your mood — in just a few minutes each day.
+6. Try Relaxation Techniques: Deep breathing, meditation, progressive muscle relaxation and other techniques can make a big difference in your mood — in just a few minutes each day.

-6. Seek Support: Making your mental health is a priority especially during these trying times.
+7. Seek Support: Taking care of your mental health is a priority.
 We all need a helping hand and a compassionate, listening ear.
 Reach out to family, friends and trusted mentors whenever possible.
-You can also find a mental health professional who can help you navigate your challenges.
-Many therapists even offer virtual visits to meet your needs.
+You can also find a mental health professional to help you navigate your challenges.
+Many therapists offer virtual visits to meet your needs.

 Keeping You Healthy and Whole

 At AdventHealth, we strive for your whole-person health — staying well in body, mind and spirit.
 Checking in with your mental health is so important.
-If you find you’re having trouble coping and need additional support, we’re here for you.
-You can explore our mental health services here .
+We're here for you if you’re having trouble coping and need additional support.
+You can explore our mental health services here.

-Know that it’s okay to reach out.
-Our expert team of physicians, psychologists, counselors and social workers will care for you with the uncommon compassion that you deserve to make you feel whole.
+Know that it’s OK to reach out.
+Our expert team of physicians, psychologists, counselors and social workers will care for you with the uncommon compassion that you deserve.

 Recent Blogs